 And when all out war raised its ugly head again in Europe in the 1939, it came in the form of Blitzkrieg, which made the weapons that had slaughtered so many millions in WWI look crude and primitive by comparison.
 What could civilians with pistols and swords and clubs hope to accomplish against Stuka dive-bombers and Panzer tank divisions?
 To many it just seemed ludicrous to think that ill-equipped and barely trained civilians could play any meaningful role in modern warfare, other than to provide a cruel pretext for savage collective retaliation against civilian populations.

 Additionally there is the embarrassing (especially for Conservatives like Gardner and Churchill) fact that it was just a tad inconsistent for the British Empire to uncritically embrace the general principle that ordinary people have a right to take up arms against a foreign occupying force.
 For, you see, once that is conceded then one is already well on one's way down the slippery slope toward such things as "self-determination" and "national liberation".
-And if the point was lost on anyone in 1940, this ineluctable logic bomb exploded with full force in Africa and Asia once the Europeans had settled their differences.
+And if the point was lost on anyone in 1940, this ineluctable logic bomb exploded with full force in Africa and Asia less than a decade later, once the European "Great Powers" had settled their differences.

 But desperate times have a way of focusing the mind.
 With Nazi aircraft directly overhead and only the English Channel separating them from Nazi jackboots on the ground, Britons knew that their choices were down to two: submit or fight.
 And they knew that to fight meant to fight by any and all means necessary, and this demanded that "Everyone willing should be given arms when they are available and taught how to use them."